DrSI-P/EdPsych-AI-Education-Platform/README.md

 ### Vision and Mission

-Our vision is to revolutionize education through personalized learning paths, systematic curriculum coverage, and engagement strategies tailored to individual learning styles and interests.
+Our vision is to revolutionise education through personalised learning paths, systematic curriculum coverage, and engagement strategies tailored to individual learning styles and interests.
 The platform empowers educators by reducing administrative burden, provides students with amplified voice and agency, and ensures all stakeholders benefit from data-driven insights and evidence-based practices.

 ### Core Innovations

 - **AI-Enhanced Educational Psychology**: Merging advanced AI capabilities with established educational psychology principles
-- **Personalized Learning Pathways**: Adapting content and approaches based on individual starting points and learning styles
+- **Personalised Learning Pathways**: Adapting content and approaches based on individual starting points and learning styles
-- **Restorative Justice Framework**: Supporting positive relationships and understanding underlying behaviors
+- **Restorative Justice Framework**: Supporting positive relationships and understanding underlying behaviours
 - **Student Voice Amplification**: Ensuring students' perspectives are heard, valued, and incorporated
 - **Administrative Automation**: Freeing educators from paperwork to focus on teaching and relationships
 - **Evidence-Based Practice**: Grounding all features in research and educational psychology best practices